Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/revit.md

 This step will help you create a basic Revit plugin for Design Automation.
 For more information, please visit [My First Revit Plugin](https://knowledge.autodesk.com/support/revit-products/learn-explore/caas/simplecontent/content/my-first-revit-plug-overview.html) tutorial.

-> You may [download the Bundle ZIP](https://github.com/Autodesk-Forge/learn.forge.designautomation/raw/master/forgesample/wwwroot/bundles/UpdateRVTParam.zip) into the `/forgeSample/wwwroot/bundles` folder and [skip this section](designautomation/appbundle/common.md)
+> You may [download the Bundle ZIP](https://github.com/Autodesk-Forge/learn.forge.designautomation/raw/master/forgesample/wwwroot/bundles/UpdateRVTParam.zip) into the `/public/bundles/` (Node.js) or `/forgeSample/wwwroot/bundles` (.NET Core) folder and [skip this section](designautomation/appbundle/common.md)

 ## Create a new project